 What is Coursera’s business model?

-Coursera received $16 million in startup venture capital from several foundations along with support from Stanford University.
+Coursera is a startup company that received $16 million in venture capital from several foundations along with support from Stanford University.
 Current forms of revenue come through career placement services (for which students must explicitly opt-in), certificates, book revenue share, and course reuse.

 Can UW-Madison terminate the agreement with Coursera?
 If yes, how and under what conditions?

-UW-Madison can terminate the overall agreement with 90 days notice with cause and 30 days notice without cause.
+UW-Madison can terminate the overall agreement with 90 days notice without cause and 30 days notice with cause.
 In addition, each course has its own lifespan.
 Each course has an initial course offering period.
-After that period, the course remains on Coursera until the overall institutional agreement terminates or a request is received to remove an individual course.
-Coursera will remove a course within ninety (90) business days of a removal request.
+After that period, the course remains on the Coursera website until the overall institutional contract agreement terminates or a request is sent from UW-Madison to Coursera to remove an individual course.
+Upon receipt of the removal request, the course will be removed from the platform within ninety (90) business days of a removal request.

 What intellectual property policies should govern course development and ownership?